-Accordingly, the Company is entitled to a foreign tax credit equivalent to the higher of the actual foreign tax suffered or 80% of the Mauritian tax ("Deemed tax credit") on its foreign source income resulting in an effective tax rate on net income of up to 3%, up to June 30, 2021.
-Further, the Company is exempted from income tax in Mauritius on profits or gains arising from sale of securities.
-In addition, there is no withholding tax payable in Mauritius in respect of payments of dividends to Shareholders or in respect of redemptions or exchanges of Shares.
+The Company was issued a Global Business License for the purpose of the Mauritius Financial Services Act 2007.
+The Company is exempted from income tax in Mauritius on profits or gains arising from sale of securities.
+In addition, there is no withholding tax payable in Mauritius in respect of payments of dividends to Shareholders or in respect of redemptions or exchanges of shares.